JuliaAI/LearnAPI.jl/docs/src/index.md

 algorithm-specific representation of input data, which is also guaranteed to implement a standard interface for accessing individual observations, unless the algorithm explicitly opts out.
-Moreover, the `fit` and `predict` methods will also be able to consume these alternative data representations.
+Moreover, the `fit` and `predict` methods will also be able to consume these alternative data representations, for performance benefits in some situations.

-The fallback data interface is the [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl) `getobs/numobs` interface, and if the input consumed by the algorithm already implements that interface (tables, arrays, etc.) then overloading `obs` is completely optional.
+The fallback data interface is the [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl) `getobs/numobs` interface (here tagged as [`LearnAPI.RandomAccess()`](@ref)) and if the input consumed by the algorithm already implements that interface (tables, arrays, etc.) then overloading `obs` is completely optional.
 Plain iteration interfaces, with or without knowledge of the number of observations, can also be specified (to support, e.g., data loaders reading images from disk).

 ## Learning more